Keemojabe/Landing-Page-with-Tailwind-and-Bootstrap/README.md

 - `bootstrap-landing.html`: A responsive landing page using Bootstrap 5

 Both pages include a navbar, hero section, and a call-to-action button.

-Note: This project was fully created and submitted using only a smartphone and GitHub.